Update: This article was last updated on 25th November 2023 to reflect the accuracy and up-to-date information on the page.

 The right body language, perfect gestures, and controlled facial expressions are part of good communication skills.
 It could be tricky to teach them about the right body language.

-But you can start with simple things – tell them they should avoid rubbing their eyes or twisting hands, tapping their foot, or sticking their tongue out while speaking.
+But you can start with simple things – tell them they should avoid rubbing their eyes or twisting their hands, tapping their foot, or sticking their tongue out while speaking.

 According to a Forbes article, one of the most annoying things a speaker can do, in person or on television, is stick his or her tongue out while speaking.
 Tongue darting is not a sign of good communication skills.